-Civic Leadership Strategic outcome Intended public value outcome or impact , , , Providing a critical review of past decisions to consider their effectiveness and · · ensure resources provide best value outcomes for the community.
-Providing a critical review and transparent information to support future good governance decisions.
+Civic Leadership Strategic outcome Intended public value outcome or impact , , Providing a critical review of past decisions to consider their effectiveness and ensure resources provide best value outcomes for the community.
+CL3 - Accountability and good governance Providing a critical review and transparent information to support future decisions.